Package insert / product label

-Following oral administration, terbinafine is well absorbed (>70%) and the bioavailability of Lamisil Tablets as a result of first-pass metabolism is approximately 40%.
-Peak plasma concentrations of 1 µg/mL appear within 2 hours after a single 250 mg dose; the AUC is approximately 4.56 µg.h/mL.
+Following oral administration, terbinafine is well absorbed (greater than 70%) and the bioavailability of Lamisil Tablets as a result of first-pass metabolism is approximately 40%.
+Peak plasma concentrations of 1 mcg/mL appear within 2 hours after a single 250 mg dose; the AUC is approximately 4.56 mcg.h/mL.
 An increase in the AUC of terbinafine of less than 20% is observed when Lamisil Tablets are administered with food.

-In patients with renal impairment (creatinine clearance <50 mL/min) or hepatic cirrhosis, the clearance of terbinafine is decreased by approximately 50% compared to normal volunteers.
+In patients with renal impairment (creatinine clearance less than or equal to 50 mL/min) or hepatic cirrhosis, the clearance of terbinafine is decreased by approximately 50% compared to normal volunteers.
 No effect of gender on the blood levels of terbinafine was detected in clinical trials.
 No clinically relevant age-dependent changes in steady-state plasma concentrations of terbinafine have been reported.

 Terbinafine, an allylamine antifungal, inhibits biosynthesis of ergosterol, an essential component of fungal cell membrane, via inhibition of squalene epoxidase enzyme.
 This results in fungal cell death primarily due to the increased membrane permeability mediated by the accumulation of high concentrations of squalene but not due to ergosterol deficiency.
 Depending on the concentration of the drug and the fungal species test in vitro, terbinafine hydrochloride may be fungicidal.
 However, the clinical significance of in vitro data is unknown.